-Ribbon Construct > Testing > Tests > <test class=""> &gt; Right-click on test to move/copy Start &gt; Desktop &gt; Share &gt; Testing &gt; Right-click on test</test> Keyboard Shortcuts Alt+2 > Testing : right-click on test to move/copy
+Ribbon Construct > Test Management > Tests > <test class=""> > Right-click on test to move/copy Start > All Windows > Construct > Testing > <test category=""> > Right-click on test</test></test> Keyboard Shortcuts Alt+2 > Testing : right-click on test to move/copy

-Move or copy a test
+Move or Copy a Test

 Step Action 1 Click on the appropriate option - 'Move to' or 'Copy to'.
 A list of test classes displays.
 2 Click on the test class to which to move or copy the test.
 A confirmatory prompt displays.
 3 Click on the Yes button to confirm the move or copy.
-4 In the 'Test Class' field in the Testing window toolbar, click on the drop-down arrow and select the test class you moved/copied the test into, to check that the Test has been added.
+4 In the Test Cases window, click on the tab for the test class you moved/copied the test into, to check that the Test has been added.
 Double-click on the test to open the 'Test details' dialog, and make any necessary changes to the Test record.
 5 If you are copying the test to more than one other test class, repeat steps 1 to 4 for the next class to copy to.